isovalent/ebpf-docs/docs/linux/syscall/BPF_OBJ_GET_INFO_BY_FD.md

 ## Usage

 This syscall command returns information about the BPF object indicated by `bpf_fd`.
-The structure of the returned information is dependant on the object type.
+The structure of the returned information is dependent on the object type.
 More on this in the [info structures](#info-structures) section.

 This syscall is typically used by inspection tools to get information about loaded objects that you would normally "know" if you were the author or loader of a given object.